-A Black Swan event in the finance world refers to an extremely negative rare event, which is impossible to predict.
-Such events are random and have wide-spread ramifications.
+A Black Swan event in the finance world refers to an extremely negative rare event that is impossible to predict.
+Such events are random and have widespread ramifications.
 The term is inspired by the possibility of seeing a black swan among a group of white swans.

 The term highlights the risk of making general conclusions with limited data.
 For instance, if a man sees thousands of swans and all white, he may logically conclude that there are only white swans.
 However, his conclusion is though logically false.
-Just because, he never saw a black swan, it does not mean that such creatures do not exist.
+Just because he never saw a black swan does not mean that such creatures do not exist.

 Black Swan Event – History

 Black Swan originates from the Western belief that there are only white swans.
-However, the belief changed after the Dutch explorer – Willem de Vlamingh, discovered black swans in Australia.
-The discovery was an important event in the zoology.
+However, the belief changed after the Dutch explorer – Willem de Vlamingh discovered black swans in Australia.
+The discovery was an important event in zoology.

 Attributes of Black Swan Events